We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 An absolute banger from Lattafa.

-By no means a daily - it's too loud and somehow too "classy" to want to wear this beautiful fragrance every day.
+By no means a daily wear - it’s too loud and somehow too "noble" to want to 'kill' this beautiful scent by wearing it daily.

 No alcohol.
 No synthetic vibes.
-All in all, the fragrance is extremely round - if it weren't for the durability and sillage.
-But hey - we're talking about a 50€ perfume here ...
+All in all, the scent is extremely well-rounded - if it weren’t for the longevity and sillage.
+But hey - we’re talking about a 50€ perfume ...

 0 Comments